 – A competent person should carry our inspections and a record kept until the next inspection

-Mobile access platforms used for carrying people should be fit for purpose with measures taken to reduce the risks to anyone using it or in the vicinity
+– Mobile access platforms for carrying people will be fit for purpose with measures to reduce the risks to anyone using it or in the vicinity

-Accredited training is also required for anyone using powered access platforms both for commercial and private use and will give a more detailed outline of LOLER and PUWER.
-The key to machine safety is a regular schedule of maintenance which is fully documented and maximises the functionality and safety of the equipment.
+Accredited training is also a requirement for anyone using access platforms.
+Training is a requirement for commercial and private use and will give a more full outline of LOLER and PUWER.
+The key to machine safety is a regular schedule of maintenance.
+Documenting this is a legal requirement.
+These requirements maximises the functionality and safety of the equipment.
 This will also ensure a high resale value of the access platform.

-It makes sense that any machine used to work at height is in prime working condition and the people using it are not put at risk.
-There are large penalties for not complying with the law for access platforms, not least if anyone gets seriously hurt or injured as a result of mechanical failure.
-Getting your powered access platforms inspected and serviced regularly is not only a legal requirement but a way to guarantee it is operating at peak performance, getting jobs at height completed faster and more safely and to avoid any unnecessary accidents.
+It makes sense that any machine used to work at height is in prime working condition.
+There are large penalties for not complying with the law for access platforms.
+Especially in the case of serious injury as a result of mechanical failure.
+Getting your powered access platforms inspected and serviced regularly is not only a legal requirement.
+It is a way to guarantee not only peak performance, but als to avoid any unnecessary accidents.